La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ---

-We can use place tags inside nouns by placing them after **be**:
+We can use place tags inside arguments by placing them after **be**:

 > **le pa klama be fi le tcadu cu pendo mi**
 > _The one who comes to the city is my friend._

 ---

-We may also put all the nouns of one main relation in front of the sentence tail (preserving their relative order).
+We may also put all the arguments of one main relation in front of the sentence tail (preserving their relative order).
 Because of this freedom, we can say:

 > **mi do prami** which is the same as
 > **mi do cu prami** which is the same as